ibarsi/happy-finder-server/README.md

 # DISCONTINUED

-I decided to stop development once @QuantumMob shipped thier excellent [Dealmap](https://dealmap.io/) app first ☺️
+I decided to stop development once [Quantum Mob](https://github.com/QuantumMob) shipped thier excellent [Dealmap](https://dealmap.io/) app first ☺️

 # Happy Finder Server

-Happy Finder Server is the backend server that supports the [Happy Finder]() mobile app.
+Happy Finder Server is the backend server that supports the [Happy Finder](https://github.com/ibarsi/happy-finder) mobile app.
 The server is a Node backend that exposes APIs that read and store data to/from a Mongo database.
 The server has the following endpoints:

 ### Establishments